 Frequently Asked Questions

 Term life insurance lasts for a specific amount of time.
 Whole life insurance lasts for your entire lifetime.
 Whole life is more expensive than term life insurance, but the coverage is permanent.
-Most of the time, you will need to have a medical exam for whole life, but term life does not always require one.
-Term life does not have cash value for savings, but whole life does.
+Most of the time, you will need a medical exam for your whole life, but term life does not always require one.
+Also, term life does not have cash value for savings, but whole life does.

 What is the difference between whole life and term life insurance?

 There are two main types of life insurance- whole life and term.
-Whole life insurance policies are permanent, meaning they last for your entire life.
-Term life insurance policies, on the other hand, only cover you for a specific period of time, after which the policy expires.
+Whole life insurance policies are permanent and last for your entire life.
+On the other hand, term life insurance policies only cover you for a specific period, after which the policy expires.